 If you have any additional income not included on your tax returns and not listed in Item 1, you can include it here.
 This might include child support payments, or parental support if you’re a minor.
 You’ll need to include documentary evidence to prove that you receive additional income.

-In this section, you’ll list your household’s assets and resources —in other words, not the money you earn each year, but the value of the savings, property, and other things that you own.
-You are only allowed to include assets that you could sell (or liquidate and turn into cash) within 12 months.
+In this section, you’ll list your household’s assets and resources.
+Make sure all assets you list could sell (or liquidate and turn into cash) within 12 months.
 That might include:

 - Bank accounts